 Expanding telework beyond pandemics: Potential benefits and challenges for the New Jersey Telework Pilot ProgramTamara Swedberg2022-10-21T16:41:22-04:00

 by Jinah Yoo (PhD student), Leonor Camarena, PhD, and Federica Fusi, PhD The growing demands for workplace flexibility coupled with technological advancements have made telework a key element of flexible work arrangements with public organizations.
 Additionally, the COVID-19 pandemic sped up the proliferation of telework due to pressures for working-from-home options to contain the spread [...]

-by Sarah Small and Debra Lancaster Many New Jersey parents felt the sting of reduced childcare access during the onset of the COVID-19 pandemic.
-Unfortunately, the childcare landscape has not made a recovery that meets the needs of working families and their young children.
-Our analysis indicates that the childcare workforce remains substantially below its [...]
+By Sarah Small and Debra Lancaster.
+Many New Jersey parents felt the sting of reduced childcare access during the onset of the COVID-19 pandemic.
+Unfortunately, the childcare landscape has not made a recovery [...]

 by Kathyrn Balitsos and Garin Bulger As sea levels and flood waters rise, the necessity of a managed retreat in an increasing number of areas becomes ever more evident.
 Managed retreat is the process of deliberately moving away from places that are no longer safe to remain due to various environmental factors, most often flooding. [...]

 by Maia de la Calle.
 Rutgers Economic Advisory Service (R/ECON™) Housing affordability and ownership accessibility The main expense incurred by New Jersey’s residents is shelter or housing.
 As of 2019, New Jersey ranked third in the country for median monthly housing costs, after California and Hawaii.
 In that same year, the median gross rent for [...]